Maine Legislature

 The House of Representatives consists of 151 members, each chosen from single-member constituencies.
-The House is uniquely the only state legislative body in the U.S. to set aside special seats for Native Americans, where there are three nonvoting Representatives from the Penobscot Nation, the Passamaquoddy Tribe, and the Houlton Band of Maliseets.
+The House is uniquely the only state legislative body in the U.S. to set aside special seats for American Indians, where there are three non-voting Representatives from the Penobscot Nation, the Passamaquoddy Tribe, and the Houlton Band of Maliseets.
 The Senate currently has 35 members, though under the Maine Constitution there may be 31, 33, or 35.

 History

-In 1922, Dora Pinkham became the first woman elected to the Maine Legislature, serving first in the House and then in the Senate.
+In 1922, Dora Pinkham became the first woman elected to the Maine State Legislature, serving first in the House and then in the Senate.